trellisconnect/savvy-sdk-docs/README.md

 ## Supported Insurance Carriers

-THe following list is the insurance carriers supported by the link technology provided by Trellis Connect:
+The following list is the insurance carriers supported by the link technology provided by Trellis Connect:

 | Name                   | Slug                 |
 | ---------------------- | -------------------- |